Fortune’s Call

 --

-Lyrical Nibble
+Lyrical Nibbles

 Flash fiction to nibble on or savour, sprinkled with a dash of poetry.